diffblue/gitlab/doc/user/project/code_owners.md

 ### Allowed to Push

-Code owner approval and protected branch functionality does not apply to users who are `Allowed to push`.
+The Code Owner approval and protected branch features do not apply to users who are **Allowed to push**.

 ## Example `CODEOWNERS` file